egpivo/SpatPCA/README.md

 #### For Mac users
 1. Install Xcode Command Line Tools
-2. install the `gfortran` library.
+2. Install the `gfortran` library.
 You can achieve this by running the following commands in the terminal:
   ```bash
   brew update
   brew install gcc
   ```

-  For a detailed solution, refer to [this link](https://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/), or download and install the library [`gfortran`](https://github.com/fxcoudert/gfortran-for-macOS/releases) to resolve the error `ld: library not found for -lgfortran`.
+  For a detailed solution, refer to [this link](https://blog.thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/index.html), or download and install the library [`gfortran`](https://github.com/fxcoudert/gfortran-for-macOS/releases) to resolve the error `ld: library not found for -lgfortran`.

 ## Usage
 To use **SpatPCA**, first load the package: